mtdkey/MtdKey.Cipher/README.md

 # MTD Key Cipher
+<a href="https://www.nuget.org/packages/MtdKey.Cipher">Nuget Package 1.0.2</a>

 ### The library for exchanging encrypted messages between different applications.

-> Allows messages to be exchanged kind of class objects.
+> <p>Allows messages to be exchanged kind of class objects.</p>
+> Creates complex tokens that can be send over HTTP as hyperlinks and make APIs more flexible and secure.

 ```cs